7 Critical Factors for Successful Selection of CDMO for Cell and Gene Therapy Manufacturing

 Does the CDMO have cell the banking capacity for producing allogenic CGT?

 Another important factor is to discover if the candidate has capacity to perform GMP cell banking.
 This service is crucial for production allogenic GCT as you want the next batch to have this same count of cell interest and genetic properties.
 This is required to prepare Master Cell Bank (MCB) and Working Cell Bank (WBC).
 GMP MCB is a source of high quality material for product manufacturing over the lifecycle of a product.
-There is less standardisation in GMP cell banks development in the CGT field as each company/university uses their own process.
+There is less standardisation in GMP cell banks development in the CAGT field as each company/university uses their own process.

 Does the CDMO have experience required for analytical testing of the product characterisation?